robj411/p2_drivers/README.md

 <p class="caption">

-Figure 3.10: Mobility trajectories in 2020 for all countries, with points showing the point at which the largest drop was observed.
+<span id="fig:smoothmobility"></span>Figure 3.10: Mobility trajectories
+in 2020 for all countries, with points showing the point at which the largest drop was observed.
 Trajectories are averaged over “Retail and recreation,” “Transit stations” and “Workplaces” and smoothed with a spline of 80 knots.

 </p>